-With just 3 months to go until the Hendy Eastleigh 10k it is never to late to get your running shoes on and get going!
+With just over 3 months to go until the Hendy Eastleigh 10k it is never to late to get your running shoes on and get going!

 Still need convincing?
 Here’s a few reasons from our team why running is such a great form of exercise.

 Why it’s great to run!

 Running is one of the best forms of aerobic exercise for physical conditioning of the heart and lungs.
 Studies have shown that running has huge health benefits and it can help you experience more energy, patience, humour and creativity.
 It can even make you happier!
 So, grab your trainers and head out to explore the world of running.

 Running improves your health Running is a fantastic way to increase your overall health.
 Research shows that running can raise your levels of good cholesterol, increase lung function, boost your immune system & lower your risk of cardiovascular diseases. running can even fortify your immune system by accelerating the circulation of protective cells.

 Running is great for your heart It’s the king of cardio.
 Running, even 30 minutes or so a few days a week, can help prevent or reduce high blood pressure.
 According to a landmark study in the Journal of the American College of Cardiology, running is associated with a drastically reduced risk of cardiovascular disease.

 Running makes you happier The rush of chemicals (endorphins) your body experiences after a run can give you a ‘runners high’.
 Running can reduce stress, anxiety and depression.
 A recent study even found that just 30 minutes of running a week, for three weeks, can boost sleep quality, mood and concentration during the day.